Our verdict

 new-balance-fc-rebel-v3-logo2.JPG

-This new version weighs 211g in US size 9, so the Rebel v3 remains an extremely lightweight shoe compared to the average of road running shoes, which is 272g.
+This new version weighs 7.4 oz (211g) in US size 9, so the Rebel v3 remains an extremely lightweight shoe compared to the average of road running shoes, which is 9.5 oz (270g).

 New Balance Rebel v3 doesn’t cost you a fortune

-According to a tester, the Rebel v3 is unique in the price too, which is $130.
-It's very close to the average for a road running shoe ($123), but there are not many shoes on the market that deliver “this much performance, this much responsiveness, this amazing of a foam at this great of a price point.”
+The Rebel v3 is unique in price too, which is £130.
+It's very close to the average for a road running shoe (£130), but there are not many shoes on the market that deliver this much performance and responsiveness at such a moderate price point.

 new-balance-fc-rebel-v3-logo3.JPG